Hospitality Markets In Focus

 • Social engineering and ransomware continue to be the most prevalent claims.

-• Third-party related cyber-attacks accounted for 31% of all claims and 24% of material losses.20
+• Third-party related cyber-attacks accounted for 31% of all claims and 24% of material losses.15

 • Organizations with strong IT security and privacy policy compliance are benefiting from a stable and insured-friendly market.

-• Carriers are starting to limit their exposure to data/privacy claims if insureds do not outline a clear strategy in security controls.
+• Carriers continue to decline risks if potential insureds do not outline a clear strategy in security controls.

 GENERAL RATE CHANGE ESTIMATES